hrawp/streaming-06-aaron/README.md

 ---

-## Task 3.
-Start a Basic (File-based, not Kafka) Streaming Application
+## Run Streaming Application

 This will take two terminals:

-1. One to run the producer which writes to a file in the data folder.
+1. One to run the producer which writes to a Kafka Topic.
-2. Another to run the consumer which reads from the dynamically updated file.
+2. Another to run the consumer which reads from the dynamically updated Kafka Topic.

 ### Producer Terminal

-Start the producer to generate the messages.
+Start the producer to get the earthquate data from the api and post to a topic.

 In VS Code, open a NEW terminal.
 Use the commands below to activate .venv, and start the producer.